ClementRivaille/godot-simple-sampler/README.md

 ### Envelop

-_Sampler_ and _Multisampler_ have a simplified sound envelop system to customize the sound of the instrument.
+_Sampler_ and _SamplerInstrument_ have a simplified sound envelop system to customize the sound of the instrument.
 It consists of three parameters: _Attack_, _Sustain_ and _Release_.
 Their default value is -1, meaning that they are not active.

 - _Attack_ is the length (in seconds) of a fade-in at the beginning of the sound.
 If negative, the sound will play immediately at its default volume.
 - _Sustain_ is the length (in seconds) of the sound after the attack.
 Once this delay is passed, it will automatically call `release`.
 If negative, the sound will play entirely or in loop.